 What's the story?

-When former soccer superstar \"Golden Leg\" Fung sees Sing demonstrating Shaolin in the streets, he realizes the guy has what it takes to be a great soccer player.
+When former soccer superstar "Golden Leg" Fung sees Sing demonstrating Shaolin in the streets, he realizes the guy has what it takes to be a great soccer player.
 Sing (Stephen Chow) dreams of a world based on the principles of Shaolin.
 He realizes that becoming a soccer champion by using Shaolin techniques could bring his message to the masses.
-So, Sing agrees to help Fung start a team, and they invite Sing's brothers to form a team.
+So, Sing agrees to help Fung start a team, and they invite Sing's brothers to form a team to play SHAOLIN SOCCER.
 At first, they suffer humiliating defeat.
-When they register for the big tournament, the owner of Fung's arch-nemeses Team Evil laughs at them.
+When they register for the big tournament, the owner of Fung's arch-nemesis team, Team Evil, laughs at them.
 But then the games begin.
-The Shaolin team's magical leaps and kicks bring them to the final round where they must face Team Evil.
+The Shaolin team's magical leaps and kicks bring them to the final round, where they must face Team Evil.
 But when the goalie is injured, who will replace him?

 Is it any good?

 The film's visual imagination and effervescent good spirits are pure delight.
-A group of Chinese people spontaneously break into a dance number to the Kool and the Gang song, "Celebration."
+A group of Chinese people spontaneously break into a dance number to the Kool and the Gang song "Celebration."
 Soccer players fly through the sky and kick the ball the length of the field.
-A sweet bun maker (that is, a sweet maker of sweetbuns) uses kung fu to mix the flour and gets fired when the buns get sour after her tears fall into the batter.
+A sweet bun maker (that is, a sweet maker of sweet buns) uses kung fu to mix the flour and gets fired when the buns get sour after her tears fall into the batter.
 And the hero tells the heroine she is beautiful before her makeover.

 Families can talk about "underdog" movies.
 How does Shaolin Soccer compare to other movies in which characters who don't fit in or seem destined to lose to their seemingly more skilled or talented rivals find a way to emerge victorious?
 Why do these movies have such appeal across a wide variety of styles and genres?